 Grants.gov is a website owned and operated by the Federal Government and is free to all users.
 Applicants must register with Grants.gov before submitting an application to IMLS.
 Click here to learn more about the multistep registration process.
-Applicants should make sure that the information associated with their D-U-N-S® Numbers is accurate and that the SAM registration is current and active.
+Applicants should make sure that the information associated with their SAM registration is current and active.
 Allow several weeks to complete the Grants.gov registration.